camfeghali/KetoMe/README.md

 - Bootstrap 4

 ### Features
+- Users can:
+  - Register and Login.

-- Users can look up recipes.
+  - Look up recipes.
-- Users can look at a recipe's instruction.
+  - Look at a recipe's instruction.
-- Users can see a recipe's nutritional value.
+  - See a recipe's nutritional value.
-- Users add that recipe to their consumption history.
+  - Add that recipe to their consumption history.
-- Users can see how many carbohydrates they consumed everyday for the last week.
+  - See how many carbohydrates they consumed everyday for the last week.

 ### Installation
 - Clone this repository